AntCPLab/OpenCoral/README.md

   dot products.

-- Fixed-point multiplication: Three- and four-party replicated secret sharing modulo a power of two allow a special probabilistic truncation protocol (see [Dalskov et al.](https://eprint.iacr.org/2019/131) and [Dalskov et al.](https://eprint.iacr.org/2020/1330)).
+- Fixed-point multiplication: Three- and four-party replicated secret sharing as well semi-honest full-threshold protocols allow a special probabilistic truncation protocol (see [Dalskov et al.](https://eprint.iacr.org/2019/131) and [Dalskov et al.](https://eprint.iacr.org/2020/1330)).
 You can activate it by adding `program.use_trunc_pr = True` at the beginning of your